verrazzano/docs/content/en/docs/examples/sock-shop.md

 ---
-title: "Helidon Sock Shop Example Application"
+title: "Helidon Sock Shop"
-weight: 3
+weight: 2
+description: "A Helidon implementation of the Sock Shop Microservices Demo Application"
 ---

 This example application provides a Helidon implementation of the